holepunchto/bare/README.md

 Everything else if left to userland modules to implement using these primitives, keeping the runtime itself succinct and _bare_.
 By abstracting over both the underlying JavaScript engine using `libjs` and platform I/O operations using `libuv`, Bare allows module authors to implement native addons that can run on any JavaScript engine that implements the `libjs` ABI and any system that `libuv` supports.

+## Security

+Bare is designed to be embedded alongside code the embedder may not fully trust, and `Bare.Addon.seal()` is the mechanism for freezing the set of native code a process may load.
+What that does and does not promise is written down in [`docs/threat-model.md`](docs/threat-model.md), which embedders should read before running untrusted JavaScript.

 ## API

 ### `Bare`